Using pocket money to teach your kids about finances:

 How soon to give pocket money?

-Kids have to learn to deal with the consequences of making bad financial decisions, but they’re guaranteed to make lots of them before the age of ten, and I’m not sure how much they learn from them at that stage!
+Kids have to learn to deal with the consequences of making bad financial decisions, but they’re guaranteed to make lots of them before the age of ten, so be prepared to get hands-on and help them out.

 I prefer to get little kids involved in learning about money by letting them pay for items in the shops.